oschonrock/hibp/README.md

 Time per request:       0.983 [ms] (mean, across all concurrent requests)
 ```

-You can try the `--toc` feature on hibp_server which may improve
+You can try the `--toc` feature on hibp-server which may improve
 performance signficantly especially if you have limited free RAM for
 to OS to cache the disk.